 Biomedical Equipment Technicians (BMETs) are professionals that work in health care settings to test, maintain and repair medical equipment, such as ECG and blood pressure monitors, defibrillators, ventilators, infusion pumps, among others.
 BMETs typically work for hospitals, medical device manufacturers, or third party companies that provide service to hospitals.
 To be successful in this field, BMETs need to have an understanding of the operation and functions of a range of medical devices and their clinical applications and the ability to test medical device operation to a set of specifications.

 Students who complete the proficiency certificate for Biomedical Equipment Technology I will be able to function as entry level BMETs.
 Students may continue their education by earning an additional Biomedical Technology Proficiency Certificate, which will

 increase qualifications and enhance the potential for advancement.
-All credits earned towards the BMET Proficiency Certificates can be applied to earning an Associate of Applied Science degree in Applied Science and Engineering Technology.
+All credits earned towards the BMET Proficiency Certificates can be applied to earning an Associate of Applied Science degree in Biomedical Equipment Technology.